clayh53/tufte-jekyll/README.md

 I have added a boilerplate Rakefile directly from the [jekyll-rake-boilerplate repo](https://github.com/gummesson/jekyll-rake-boilerplate).
 This saves you a small amount of time by prepending the date on a post name and populated the bare minimum of YAML front matter in the file.
 Please visit the link to the repo to find out how it runs.
 One thing to note is that there should be *no* space between the task and the opening bracket of your file name. ```rake post["Title"]``` will work while ```rake post ["Title"]``` will not.

 There is another rakefile (UploadtoGithub.Rakefile) included that only has one task in it - an automated upload to a *Github Pages* location of the site.
 This is necessary because of the plugins used by this theme.
 It does scary stuff like move your ```_site``` somewhere safe, delete everything, move the ```_site``` back and then do a commit to the ```gh-pages``` branch of your repository.
 You can read about it [here](http://blog.nitrous.io/2013/08/30/using-jekyll-plugins-on-github-pages.html).
 You would only need to use this if you are using Github project pages to host your site.
 Integration with the existing Rakefile is left as an exercise for the reader.

-### To-do list

-One very cool option would be for someone to monkey with the SASS file so that when the full-width page option is picked *margin notes* and *side notes* can be used, but opened by the same clicking technique as is implemented on smaller screens.